AI Subtitle Generator for Video | Free Online Subtitle Tool

 Add Subtitles to Your Video in 4 Simple Steps

 Creating subtitles with HeyGen takes only a few quick steps.
-You don’t need editing experience or any special software.
-Everything runs online, and you can go from upload to export in minutes.
+You do not need any editing experience or any special software.
+Everything runs online, and you can go from upload to export within minutes.

-HeyGen analyses your audio automatically and produces accurate, timed subtitles based on what is being said.
+HeyGen automatically analyses your audio and generates accurate, time‑synced subtitles based on what is being said.

-Make adjustments to timing, correct names, add punctuation or change the look of your subtitles.
-You’re in full control of the final result.
+Make adjustments to timing, correct names, add punctuation, or change the appearance of your subtitles.
+You have complete control over the final result.

-Download subtitles as SRT or VTT files, or export a video with burnt-in subtitles for platforms such as TikTok, Instagram and Reels.
+Download subtitles as SRT or VTT files, or export a video with burned-in subtitles for platforms such as TikTok, Instagram and Reels.

-HeyGen use advanced speech recognition to create highly accurate subtitles, even for fast speech.
-A quick review allows you to refine names, acronyms or technical terms for quite precise results.
+HeyGen uses advanced speech recognition to create highly accurate subtitles, even for fast speech.
+A quick review allows you to refine names, acronyms, or technical terms for perfect results.

 Yes.
-Export SRT/VTT files for platforms that support captions or burn subtitles directly into your video for TikTok, Reels and Shorts.
-For trimming before subtitling, try the Online Video Trimmer
+Export SRT/VTT files for platforms that support captions, or burn subtitles directly into your video for TikTok, Reels and Shorts.
+For trimming before adding subtitles, try the Online Video Trimmer

-Many core features, including automatic subtitle generation, editing tools and SRT/VTT export, are free to use.
-You can subtitle videos instantly without installing any software.
+Many core features, including automatic subtitle generation, editing tools, and SRT/VTT export, are free to use.
+You can add subtitles to videos instantly without installing any software.

-HeyGen supports MP4, MOV, AVI and WebM, making it easy to subtitle content from mobiles, cameras or screen recordings.
+HeyGen supports MP4, MOV, AVI and WebM, making it easy to add subtitles to content from phones, cameras or screen recordings.

-No. Your video keeps its original clarity whether you download subtitle files or burn captions directly into the video for platforms such as TikTok or Instagram.
+No. Your video retains its original clarity whether you download subtitle files or burn captions directly into the video for platforms such as TikTok or Instagram.

 Not at all.
-The interface is simple and browser-based, so anyone can generate, edit and style subtitles in minutes.
+The interface is simple and browser-based, so anyone can generate, edit and style subtitles within minutes.
 If you need extra on-screen text, you can also use Add Text to Video

 Explore more AI-powered tools